Honesuki 150mm Silverback HAP40 - Tsuchime finished, Complite Handle Red

-Japanese Honesuki with Tsuchime blade from Silverback series
+Japanese Honesuki with Tsuchime Blade from the Silverback Series

 The Honesuki kitchen knife is not very common in European kitchens, but in Japan it is a very traditional chef's knife.
-The special blade shape, which is similar to the bunka, has a tip with which you can easily separate the meat from the bone when boning.
+The special blade shape, which is similar to the bunka, has a tip that can be used to separate the meat well from the bone when boning.
 This knife can also be used to chop small bones of poultry, for example, which is very useful when boning.
 However, no beef bones or the like should be chopped, as the blade is not suitable for this and could be damaged.
-This knife handles wonderfully and is very agile, which is a real joy when cutting.
-Since the blade has a radius, it is also suitable for rock chopping and can be used for onions, garlic, carrots or the like.
+This knife handles wonderfully and is very agile, which is a real joy to use when cutting.
+Since the blade has a radius, it is also suitable for cradle cutting and can be used for onions, garlic, carrots or the like.
 HAP40 is an exceptional steel that has not been used for chef's knives for too long.
 It belongs to the group of powder metallurgical steels, which, by melting pure metal powder under pressure, obtain a more uniform steel structure than cast steels.
 Particularly noteworthy is the extreme hardness of the HAP40 steel used for this blade.
 Through a special heat treatment with salt baths, the steel achieves a hardness of HRC 65-67.

-The HAP40 core of this Silverback Knives Honesuki is surrounded by a mantle steel made of 404 stainless steel.
-This sheath steel has been machined so that the surface in the upper blade area has a hammered surface.
-This surface structure is called Tsuchime and serves on the one hand the optics, at the same time.
-Also food sticks less when cutting, because small air pockets between the blade and the cut material are created during the cutting process.
-The sheath steel is forged around the core steel using the San Mai method.
+The HAP40 core of this Silverback Knives Honesuki is surrounded by a sheath steel made of 404 stainless steel.
+This is forged around the core steel using the San Mai method.
+The sheath steel has been machined so that the surface in the upper part of the blade has a hammered surface.
+This surface texture is called Tsuchime and is used for looks, but at the same time it also makes the food stick to the blade less.
 This chef's knife is lightweight and perfectly balanced.
 The blade, which is very fine compared to other traditional Japanese knives, is often referred to as a laser blade.
-After hardening, the blade is ground on both sides and set into the Complite handle.
-This Complite handle is made of high-quality reinforced wood, which results in excellent robustness and durability.
+After hardening, the blade is sharpened on both sides and set into the Complite handle.
+This is made of high quality reinforced wood, resulting in excellent robustness and durability.
 The Honesuki is suitable for any cook, as it can be used for many cutting tasks in the kitchen.

 - Length blade: 150mm